You don't have to take a loss

 Diminished Value Results

-Filing a diminished value claim may not be worth it for everyone depending on certain conditions.
-You may or may not receive a payout when filing a diminished value claim if you do not have a valid claim or if you fail to prove your loss.
+Depending on certain conditions, failing a diminished value claim may not be worth it for everyone.
+You may or may not receive a payout when filing a diminished value claim if you do not have a valid claim or fail to prove your loss.

 A few things that should be considered: